by Martin Krause

 An exciting approach to challenging realities is the examination of the Pain and Philosophy of the Mind (Alex Cahana July 2007, Pain Clinical Updates, Vol XV, 5).
 Cahana argues that 'mind-body supervenience' (physicalism or materialism) where pain always has a physical substrate, isn't enough to explain the qualitative nature/character of pain ("qualia" = what it is to be).

 The problem with physicalism as argued by Cahana is that 'you are nothing but your synapses' ("eliminative") or 'you are ultimately your synapses' ("reductive" or "token").

-Fear connotes an identifiable threat (eg King Brown snake), whereas anxiety connotes the possibility of threat.
+Fear connotes an identifiable threat (eg in Australia the King Brown snake - one of the most venomous in the world), whereas anxiety connotes the possibility of threat.
 Fear-avoidance relates to the behaviour that an identified activity may have (real or imaginary).
 Kinesiophobia refers to the patient experiencing "an excessive, irrational, and debilitating fear of physical movement and activity resulting from a feeling of vulnerability to painful injury or reinjury" (Kori SH et al Pain Management 1990; Jan/Feb:35-43)

-Avoidance behaviours occur in anticipation of pain and generally persist because there are few opportunities to correct the eroneous expectations which drive them.
-This has a deliterious effect in the engagement of ADL which then in turn can lead to mood disturbances, irritability, frustration and depression.
+Avoidance behaviours occur in anticipation of pain and generally persist because there are few opportunities to correct the erroneous expectations which drive them.
+This has a deleterious effect in the engagement of ADL (activities of daily living) which then in turn can lead to mood disturbances, irritability, frustration and depression.
 The fear-avoidance behaviour leads to secondary consequences of deconditioning whereby normal activity such as carrying the shopping leads to excessive fatigue, heart palpitations, nausea and distress.

 click on image for greater resolution